better-slop/hyprwhispr-rs/README.md

 <details>
   <summary>
     <strong>Earshot VAD trimming</strong> (optional)
     <p>The default build ships with the <a href="https://crates.io/crates/earshot">earshot</a> VoiceActivityDetector baked in.
-Toggle `fast_vad.enabled` in your config to trim silence before any provider (whisper.cpp, Groq, Gemini) sees the audio.
+Toggle <code>fast_vad.enabled</code> in your config to trim silence before any provider (whisper.cpp, Groq, Gemini) sees the audio.
 Extremely useful for lowering costs and increasing speed.</p>
   </summary>

 - Operates on the 16 kHz PCM emitted by the capture layer and shares the trimmed buffer across all providers.